-How to Set Up Home Assistant Supervised on a Synology NAS
+How to Set Up Home Assistant on a Synology NAS (Supervised)

-In this tutorial, we’re going to look at how to set up Home Assistant Supervised on a Synology NAS.
+In this tutorial, we’re going to look at how to set up Home Assistant on a Synology NAS.

-You can set up Home Assistant on a Synology NAS relatively easily in Docker, however, there are a bunch of benefits to installing the supervised version.
+You can set up Home Assistant relatively easily using a Docker container (now Container Manager since DSM 7.2), however, there are a bunch of benefits to installing the supervised version.
 The Home Assistant Supervisor will allow you to install a bunch of add-ons that will enable you to configure your Home Assistant install quickly and easily.
-There are many ways to manually do things inside of Home Assistant, but the supervisor will allow you to do it in an automated way without much tinkering.

 Please be aware that as of right now, the Supervised version of Home Assistant on Docker does not work, so you’re forced to use Virtual Machine Manager.